ForgeRock/BehavioSec/README.md

  *
  * Copyright 2019 ForgeRock AS.
 -->
-# BehavioSec - Continues Authentication
+# BehavioSec - Continuous Authentication

 The [BehavioSec platform][behaviosec_platform] provides a continuous and transparent sensory capability that helps verify that people online are who they say they are.
 It analyzes users’ keystrokes, cursor movements, screen pressure, and device handling to continuously authenticate users based on their innate behaviors in real time.
 The system is invisible to end users.
 End users interact with the app in their normal ways, and their normal usage patterns are gathered.